History of Exact Sciences Research Unit

 Additional information on the researchers’ interests, ongoing projects, and publications is available on their personal websites.

-The unit holds a monthly Seminar on the History of Natural and Exact Sciences, where both the researchers affiliated to the unit and invited scholars from Poland and abroad may present the results of their research.
+The unit holds a monthly Seminar in the History of the Natural and Exact Sciences, where both the researchers affiliated to the unit and invited scholars from Poland and abroad may present the results of their research.